 Stefanie B. Overbeck

 is the founder of Polymoney and inventor of Polymoney learning games, a series of learning games about money and empowerment.
-Stefanie is trained a green architect with a passion for designing societies that work for everyone.
+Stefanie believes in free education for all.

 an architect and dedicated father, sees all children growing up in communities that empower wholehearted pursuit of their dreams.
 Patrick magically brings concepts into reality, and keeps our projects on track.